abdulrahman19/Pershama/mysql/docs/data-modeling/first-normal-form.md

 Once a table is in first normal form it is easier to `search`, `filter`, and `sort` the information.

+> Main purpose from 1N is eliminate data redundancy.

 ### Apply In Our Example
 ![Table Not Normalized](../images/data-modeling/Intro-Table-Not-Normalized.png)